heykuldip/osm-buildings-classification/README.md

 ## Abstract

 This repository contains the official implementation of the study **“Predicting building types using OpenStreetMap.”** We propose a supervised learning-based approach to fill the gap in descriptive building attributes within OpenStreetMap (OSM).
 While OSM provides good geometric coverage, semantic information is often sparse.
-This model leverages geometric properties, topological relationships, and available OSM tags to classify building footprints into **residential** or **non-residential** types without manual intervention
+This model leverages geometric properties, topological relationships, and available OSM tags to classify building footprints into **residential** or **non-residential** types without manual intervention.

 ---